-The purpose of this document is to set forth specific investment policy and strategy guidelines for the City of Mansfield in order to achieve the goals of safety, liquidity, yield, and public trust for all investment activity.
+The purpose of this document is to set forth specific investment policy and strategy guidelines for the City of Mansfield.

 The City Council of the City of Mansfield shall review its policy and investment strategies annually.
 This policy serves to satisfy the statutory requirement (specifically the Public Funds Investment Act, Texas Government Code, Chapter 2256, and the "Act") to define, adopt and review a formal investment strategy and policy.